 Life Is Waiting

-Once drugs and alcohol are gone from our lives, the hard part is over and it’s nothing but smooth sailing from here on out, right?
+Once drugs and alcohol are gone from our lives, the hard part is over, and it’s nothing but smooth sailing from here on out, right?
 To quote the great John Bender, “Not even close, bud.”
-While overcoming an addiction is one of the hardest things most of us will ever do in our lives, the truth is that life is waiting for us once we’ve quit the substances.
-Compared to what we’ve been through, a lot of it is going to be good.
+While overcoming an addiction is one of the hardest things most of us will ever do, the truth is that life is waiting for us once we’ve quit the substances.
+Compared to what we’ve been through, much of it will be good.
 A lot of it is going to be mundane, day-to-day-type stuff.
-And I’m sorry to say, there will also be plenty of tough times.
-However, while we once would have used those difficult periods as an excuse to run back to our old habits, today we walk a higher path.
-Here are some tips for making it through those tough times with your sobriety intact.
+But we’re sorry to say there will also be plenty of tough times.
+However, while we once would have used those difficult periods as an excuse to return to our old habits, today, we walk a higher path.
+Here are some tips for overcoming those tough times with your sobriety intact.

 Stay the Course

 Think back to the things you were doing in early recovery.
 Were you meditating?
 Did you have an exercise routine?
 Were you volunteering in the community or helping other addicts and alcoholics?
 Now ask yourself, “How many of these things am I still doing?”
 When we start getting our lives back, it’s really easy to forget the things that got us here.
 That’s a big mistake.
 If those things were effective in getting us through those tough times in early sobriety, they’d certainly be just as effective now with whatever new problem we’re handling.

 Reach Out and Help Someone

 It’s probably a good idea to reach out to that sober support network right now.
 These tough times are, after all, exactly what they’re there for.
 Some of them might have experience with whatever you’re currently struggling with.
 Or they may not.
 Talking to them about it will make your problem seem much more manageable.
 It’s a reminder that we don’t have to handle everything alone.
 And if you’re lucky, one of them may have a problem you can assist with.
 Helping other people is an excellent way to gain some perspective on your own problems while making the world a better place.